-For five Mondays, you're invited to become part of an elite fiction writing community.
+For five Sundays, you're invited to become part of an elite fiction writing community.
 This workshop is limited to no greater than ten participants, so every writer will get individual attention.
 We're going to encourage each other and hold one another accountable to meet a firm writing and reading goal each week through daily emails.
 You can write any genre, any age group, (Robert Kent writes both middle grade books and adult horror stories) and any fiction narrative, be it short story, novel or other.

 Every writer will be expected to produce a minimum of 2,500 words for each week's session.
 Submissions will be capped at a maximum of 5,000 words.
 That's only 358 words you'll need to write per day or 500 words per day if you take two days off each week.